-I stumbled upon this place quite by chance while en-route to Silver Lake from Soi Siam Country Club Road.
-The route took us through Huay Yai, while passing through a little village named Ban Chak Ngaew my wife proclaimed there is a Chinese Walking Street here which we must visit.
+I stumbled upon this charming little place near Pattaya quite by chance while en route to Silver Lake from Soi Siam Country Club Road.
+The route took us through Huay Yai, and while passing through a little village named Ban Chak Ngaew my wife proclaimed there is a Chinese Walking Street here which we must visit.

-It was quiet when we visited, it was a midweek afternoon.
+It was quiet when we visited during a midweek afternoon.
 The most obvious charm of the village was actually the people.
 And for the villagers, the highlight of their afternoon was the strangers from out of town.

 If I told you we got a warm welcome at Ban Chak Ngaew, that would be a huge understatement.
-As soon as we entered Walking Street we were greeted with joyful welcomes, inquiries about where we came from, we were even given food completely free of charge, and informed we must return on Saturday.
+As soon as we entered Walking Street, we were greeted with joyful welcomes and the traditional Thai Wai and inquiries about where we came from.
+We were even given food completely free of charge and informed we must return on Saturday.

 Ban Chak Ngaew is one of the friendliest places I have visited in Thailand.
 For that reason alone, I recommend you make a detour if you are passing that way.
 The best time to visit, though, is Saturdays between 10 AM and 8 PM when Walking Street hosts a weekly food market.

 How to get to the Chinese walking street in Ban Chak Ngaew near Pattaya?

 You can get directions using this Google map of the Chinese walking street in Ban Chak Ngaew, aka the 100 Year Old Chinese Market.